kartonfarkas/api_docs/source/suite/emails/launch_responses.rst

 the same way, for example all contacts who opened emails.

-A call to this endpoint starts a background query and returns a query ID which can be used to poll the :doc:`email_responses_result` endpoint for the results.
+A call to this endpoint starts a background query and returns a query ID which can be used to poll the :doc:`launch_responses_result` endpoint for the results.
 Ideally, the results will be available in some minutes.

 .. note::